FaiLuReH3Ro/data-visualization-py/README.md

-# DataVisualization-Py
+# Data Visualization - Python

-Data visualization using Python.
-This repository is part of the IBM Data Analyst Capstone focused on Python.
+<p>This is part of the <a href = 'https://github.com/FaiLuReH3Ro/IBM-DataAnalyst-Capstone'>IBM Data Analyst Capstone - Python</a> project and part of the <a href = 'https://github.com/FaiLuReH3Ro/IBM-DA-Capstone-Py?tab=readme-ov-file#data-visualization'>Data Visualization</a> section.</p>